netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 Netdata's eBPF metrics to back you up, you can rest assured that you see every minute detail of how your application interacts with the Linux kernel.

-If you're still trying to wrap your head aroud what we offer, be sure to read up on our accompanying documentation and other resources on eBPF monitoring with Netdata:
+If you're still trying to wrap your head around what we offer, be sure to read up on our accompanying documentation and other resources on eBPF monitoring with Netdata:

 -   [eBPF collector](/collectors/ebpf.plugin/README.md)